Chances are, you believe many things about weight loss that simply aren’t true.

 First, be honest with yourself: Have you been sticking to your eating plan?
 Or is it possible that treats here and there are sneaking up on you?
 A cookie here, some French fries there…the rest of your child’s peanut butter and jelly sandwich…all those things add up.
 Are you tracking your food intake?
 If so, be sure to include every bite and every sip – it all counts.

-If you are not wildly going off plan, there are some possible causes of stalled weight loss.
+If you are not wildly going off the rails, there are some possible causes of stalled weight loss.

 As you lose weight, your energy needs (calories) may decrease, depending on how physically active you are.
 Metabolism is complex, and many factors influence weight loss, including your age, genetics, your body fat level, certain medications you may be taking, your gut health, hormonal imbalances, and other things that are beyond the scope of this article.